ptsochantaris/trailer-cli/README.md

 ```

 - Don't overdo it though, especially if you watch or are a member of many repos, as the API is quite strict on rate limits and may temporarily block you if you update too often.

-- If all goes well, you can then use the `trailer list` command or `trailer show` command to browse and view items, as well as the `trailer config` command to restrict PRs/Issues to specific repositories and reduce clutter, noise, and API usage when updating.
+- If all goes well, you can then use the `trailer list` command or `trailer show` command to browse and view items.

+- Be sure to check out the `trailer config` command to restrict PRs/Issues to specific repositories and reduce clutter, noise, and API usage when updating.

 - See below for some examples of common commands.

 ## Cookbook